farcasterxyz/docs/docs/developers/frames/v2/spec.md

 ### actions.signIn

 Initiates a Sign In with Farcaster flow for the user.
+The Frame host must set the `domain` value of the SIWF message to the domain of the frame and the `uri` value of the url of the Frame.
+When validating this message the `domain` must be checked.

 ```tsx
 > await sdk.actions.signIn({ nonce });